Maiko Jeong Shun Lee, Viscountess Rothermere

 Maiko Jeong Shun Lee, Viscountess Rothermere (born 1949) is a Japanese-born Korean philanthropist and patron of the arts active in New York City, Paris and London.
-She is the widow of the 3rd Viscount Rothermere, proprietor of British newspaper the Daily Mail, whom she married in 1993, having been his mistress for many years.
+She is the widow of the 3rd Viscount Rothermere, proprietor of British newspaper the Daily Mail, whom she married in 1993, having been his girlfriend for many years.

 Charity work

 Lady Rothermere has been a patron of the Philharmonia Orchestra since 2001, is a trustee, and has also served as chairman of the endowment fund since 2005.
 She was a trustee of The Prince's Drawing School until 2013.
 She was also involved in a project commissioned by the Prince of Wales, which raised finance for a film that followed the rebuilding of the Gwanghwamun Gate at the Gyeongbokgung Palace in Seoul, South Korea.
 She is also trustee of the Friends of the Alola Foundation, supporting the lives of the women and children in East Timor.

 Lady Rothermere was a major contributor to the endowment fund for the Leslie H Blumgart chair in Surgical Oncology at the Memorial Sloan–Kettering Cancer Center.
 She has also set up a fund to support the education of children at Siwon House in South Korea.

 In 2009 Lady Rothermere was awarded the Moran-Jang medal, one of the highest honours given to Korean civilians by the Republic of Korea.
 It was given to Lady Rothermere in recognition of her work in promoting Korea's image to the rest of the world, and for her outstanding charitable work.

 In 2009 Lady Rothermere set up the Lady R Foundation whose stated aim is "to bring comfort and relief to the forgotten, the overlooked and the stigmatized in today’s society; to give a voice to those who have no voice, through lack of education, opportunity, illness or having been ostracized in their community".
 The foundation's first project in May 2010 was to take the Philharmonia Orchestra conducted by Vladimir Ashkenazy, to Sorokdo Island, a community of leprosy sufferers, off the coast of South Korea.
 In addition, the renowned Korean musician, songwriter and singer, Cho Yong-pil, also performed at the event.

 In 2010 Lady Rothermere received the CICI Stepping Stone Bridge Award for helping Korean musicians make inroads into foreign countries and for her work with charity and volunteer programs.